developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/setup/index.md

 <img alt="" style="height:350px" src="ekb_settings_button.png"/>
 <br>

-&#53;. <b>Tap the setting(s)</b> that require change:
+&#53;.
+On the Enterprise Keyboard Preferences panel, <b>tap the setting(s) that require change</b>:
 <img alt="" style="height:350px" src="ekb_settings_panel.png"/>
-For further information about Enterprise Keyboard settings, please refer to the [Customization section](../settings).
+For further information about Enterprise Keyboard settings, please refer to the [Customize section](../settings).

 ### Automated Installation
-Enterprise Keyboard can be configured remotely on multiple managed devices using Zebra's [StageNow](/stagenow/2-2/about/) tools and the [UI Manager](/mx/uimgr#setdefaultinputmethod) service or an organization's own MDM server.
+Enterprise Keyboard can be configured remotely on multiple managed devices using Zebra's [StageNow](/stagenow/2-2/about/) tools and the [UI Manager](/mx/uimgr#setdefaultinputmethod) service or an organization's own MDM system.
 Configuration also can be handled programmatically through Zebra's [EMDK for Android](/emdk-for-android/4-0/guide/about) software development kit.

 In the Android Settings panel:
 1. <b>Open Language and input</b>